sparkfun/USB_Weather_Board/README.md

 TL;DR: The one-step procedure to install all of the required files is to drag the contents of the Arduino folder contained in this archive into your personal Arduino sketch folder (this is normally located in your personal documents folder.)
 This will create a "libraries" folder (containing the above libraries), and a "Weather_Board_3" folder containing the sketch.

-If there is already a "libraries" folder, go ahead and add the included libraries to it.
-If there are older versions of the above libraries, please overwrite them with the versions in this archive.
+If there is already a "libraries" folder, add the included libraries to it.
+If there are older versions of the above libraries in the folder, please replace them with the versions in this archive.
 If it is running, restart the Arduino IDE to get it to recognize the new libraries.

 Loading the firmware onto your USB Weather Board:

 1. Connect the USB Weather Board to your computer using a standard mini-B USB cable (available everywhere including www.sparkfun.com).
 Move both switches on the USB Weather Board to USB.
 The red LED should light up and your computer should automatically install the FTDI drivers and create a virtual COM port.
-If an error occurs, see the instructions at www.arduino.cc.
+If there is a problem installing the FTDI drivers, please see the instructions at www.arduino.cc.

 2. Start the Arduino IDE.